okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-intro/index.md

 Identity Engine unlocks many new capabilities.

-### Policy-driven; app-level policies
+### App-level policies

-One key aspect is its policy-driven nature — if you are using Identity Engine you are able to create flexible apps that can change their authentication methods without having to alter a line of code.

 App-level policies are [security policy frameworks](https://csrc.nist.gov/publications/detail/sp/800-63b/final) that allow organizations to model security outcomes for an app — these policies are shareable across applications.
 For example, you can automatically step up authentication to a strong non-phishable factor when elevated risk is detected.
+In addition, Identity Engine allows you to create flexible apps that can change their authentication methods without having to alter a line of code.

 * [Configure a Global Session Policy and authentication policies](/docs/guides/configure-signon-policy/)
 * [App sign-on policies](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-asop)
 * [Policies (high-level concept)](/docs/concepts/policies/)

-### Interaction code grant type
+### Interaction code grant type for embedded authentication

 To enable a more customized user authentication experience, Okta has introduced an extension to the [OAuth 2.0 and OpenID Connect](/docs/concepts/oauth-openid) standard called the [Interaction Code grant type](/docs/concepts/interaction-code/).
-This grant type allows native, SPA, and web apps to manage user interactions with the authorization server directly, rather than relying on a browser-based redirect to an authentication component (such as the Okta Sign-In Widget).
+This grant type allows apps using an embedded Sign-In Widget and/or SDK to manage user interactions with the authorization server directly, rather than relying on a browser-based redirect to an authentication component (such as the Okta Sign-In Widget).

-### App CAPTCHA
+### CAPTCHA

 CAPTCHA is a well-known strategy for mitigating attacks by bots.
 Identity Engine offers registration, sign-in, and account recovery integration of the two market-leading CAPTCHA services &mdash; [hCAPTCHA](https://www.hcaptcha.com/) and [reCAPTCHA](https://www.google.com/recaptcha/about/).
 These are usable via Okta-hosted and embedded Sign-In Widgets, but not SDKs.